Revelation 17 posts:

 Until the words of God are fulfilled (17:17)

-These “words of God” could be an indirect reference to other prophetic messages from the Old Testament.
+These “words of God” could be a direct reference to this and other passages in the Revelation Book.
+Or, this could be an indirect reference to other prophetic messages from the Old Testament.
 Ezekiel 38-39 and Daniel 11 both recount the invasion of the Middle East and Israel at the End of the Age.
 These chapters describe events that probably happen around the same time as the conquest of the Harlot.
 And likely, both conquests are intertwined with each other (since the U.S. and Israel are so closely linked).
 So once those events have played out, “the words of God are fulfilled”.
 The Beasts’ job is finished.

 The Harlot’s chastisement has come at the hand of other human powers.
 As for the “chastisement” of the Antichrist and False Prophet Beasts and their forces, that will come in the form of supernatural intervention – the Battle of Armageddon.